Jordan Howard: Philadelphia Eagles (second stint)

-On November 23, 2020, Howard was signed to the Philadelphia Eagles' practice squad.
-He was elevated to the active roster on December 5 and 26 for the team's weeks 13 and 16 games against the Green Bay Packers and Dallas Cowboys, and reverted to the practice squad after each game.
+On November 23, 2020, Howard was signed to the Eagles' practice squad.
+He was elevated to the active roster on December 5 and 26 for the team's Weeks 13 and 16 games against the Green Bay Packers and Dallas Cowboys, and reverted to the practice squad after each game.
 His practice squad contract with the team expired after the season on January 11, 2021.

 Howard re-signed to a one-year contract on April 13, 2021.
 He was released on August 31, 2021, and re-signed to the practice squad the next day.
+Howard was called up to the active roster following an injury to starter Miles Sanders and soon established himself as the Eagles' lead back.
+He rushed for 57 yards and 2 touchdowns on 12 carries in a 44-6 win against the Detroit Lions, followed by 71 yards and a touchdown on 17 carries against the Los Angeles Chargers.
 The Eagles signed Howard to the active roster on November 10, 2021.
-In week 11 against the New Orleans Saints, Howard suffered a neck injury that sidelined him for two weeks.
-He suffered a stinger against the New York Giants in week 16, but managed to play week 17 against the Washington Football Team.
+In Week 11 against the Saints, Howard rushed for 63 yards on 10 carries before he suffered a neck injury that sidelined him for two weeks.
+He suffered a stinger against the New York Giants in Week 16, but managed to play Week 17 against the Washington Football Team.
 He was placed on the COVID list on January 3, 2022.
 He was activated one week later on January 10, missing just one game where the Eagles did not play their starters.
 He finished the 2021 season with 86 carries for 406 rushing yards and three rushing touchdowns.

 New Orleans Saints

-On October 12, 2022, Howard was signed to the New Orleans Saints practice squad.
-He was released on November 15, 2022.
+On October 12, 2022, Howard was signed to the Saints practice squad.
+He was released on November 15.

+On November 30, 2022, the Washington Commanders hosted Howard for a workout.